Table of Contents

 - Mindfulness training

-Women suffering from weight loss (wasting) or lipodystrophy may consider treatment with human growth hormone (HGH, Serostim).
+People suffering from weight loss (wasting) or lipodystrophy may consider treatment with human growth hormone (HGH, Serostim).
 HGH has been shown to increase lean muscle mass and may reduce fat changes associated with lipodystrophy.
 Unfortunately, HGH does not seem to correct facial wasting.
 Because of its high cost and potential side effects (e.g., high cholesterol, muscle and joint pain, swelling due to fluid retention), HGH is not for everyone.

-Discuss any symptoms you are experiencing with your health care provider.
+Discuss any symptoms you are experiencing with your healthcare provider.
 If a hormone imbalance is found to be the cause, you can explore treatment options.
 Also make sure to discuss drug interactions and long-term side effects of hormone use.